jreisinger/docs/data/notes/sec/detecting-incidents.md

 There are some alerts that you should always follow up; e.g. multiple login failures for privileged users, malware detected.
 When logs stop flowing is a security issue too!

 Automated responses have potential to disrupt your business.
-Also can be leveraged by attackkers - an easy DoS attack using a simple port scanner or a few failed logins.
+Also can be leveraged by attackers - an easy DoS attack using a simple port scanner or a few failed logins.

 Rotate different individuals in and out.
 You need some way to ensure that an alert is acknowledged within a certain amount of time or escalated to someone else to handle.